harshit5995/ggrc-core/README.md

 *PREFIX*:

-Points at root directory of the Git repository, and is automatically detected if not present.
+Points at the root directory of the Git repository, and is automatically detected if not present.

 *DEV_PREFIX*: